PX4/PX4-user_guide/en/companion_computer/index.md

 # Companion Computers

-Companion computers ("mission computers"), are separate on-vehicle computers that are connected to the flight controller, and which enable computationally expensive features like [object avoidance](../computer_vision/obstacle_avoidance.md) and [collision prevention](../computer_vision/collision_prevention.md).
+Companion computers ("mission computers"), are separate on-vehicle computers that are connected to the flight controller, and which enable computationally expensive features like [collision prevention](../computer_vision/collision_prevention.md).

 The diagram below shows a possible architecture for an unmanned vehicle architecture that includes a flight controller and companion computer.